Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Acknowledgments

 \section{Acknowledgments}

 The Italian Research Center on High Performance Computing, Big Data, and Quantum Computing (ICSC) is acknowledged for financial support under the Innovation Grant Project “Molecular Energy Landscapes by Quantum Computing.
+The author gratefully acknowledges Professors Guido Raos, Piero Macchi, Mosè Casalegno, and Alessandro Genoni for the opportunity to be part of this project and for all that I have learned from them in quantum chemistry.
+A special thanks to Prof. Alessandro Mariani for the fruitful discussions.